Nillaes

-Nillae (nillaes) was an Indian term for a type of blue colored cloth.
+Nillae (nillaes) was an India term for a type of blue colored cloth.
 It was either entirely made of silk or a blend of silk and cotton with a blue striped pattern.
-Nillaess were produced in a variety of beautiful hues.
+Nillaes were produced in a variety of beautiful hues.
 Midnapore and Balasore both were producing the cloth.

 Etymology

 The term is derived from the Hindi word 'Nila,' which means 'blue.'